 - Difficulty breathing

 This symptom makes the user confused cognitively.
 They may not recognize common people or places and not be able to function normally.
 This is different from being drunk and stumbling around.

 When alcohol overdose is occurring, a person may struggle to remain conscious.
 They may nod off or fall over trying to keep alert.
-Any time someone passes out from drinking, it’s a cause for alarm.
+Any time someone passes out from drinking, it’s a cause for concern.

-This can occur with or without have an alcohol overdose.
+This can occur with or without an alcohol overdose.
 Some people vomit when they are very drunk, but the difference is that they will have other symptoms accompanying this.
 Vomiting can be quite dangerous because sometimes it leads to dehydration.